verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 ----------------------------------------
 The flat placement file contains the information needed for VPR's legalizer to reconstruct a clustering and placement solution, inferring mode and intra-cluster routing information and correcting legality violations as needed.
+This input file format can be used as an alternative to the packed netlist (.net) and clustered placment (.place) files; the more succinct and higher-level input format permits an external tool to more easily provide a packing and placement solution to VPR.
 Each line in the flat placement file corresponds to a netlist primitive and has the following format::

     primitive_name    X    Y    subtile    site   # optional extra info